SAU Tech Prepares for Fall Semester

 Camden, AR-Since the middle of March when the COVID-19 restrictions started, SAU Tech has been adapting to the limitations and safety precautions recommended by the CDC and the State of Arkansas to keep both students and employees safe.

-To address the impact of COVID-19 on daily operations, Dr. Jason Morrison assembled a Pandemic Task Force comprised of the College's executive officers, deans, and directors.
-Morrison commented about the group saying, "This group has been at the forefront of moving forward to where we are in Phase II of reopening the campus, and I could not be prouder of a group of individuals.
-They have provided leadership and have made it their personal goal to ensure that that our staff and students are safe during this unusual time for our campus. " The Pandemic Task Force is currently finalizing a document to be published on the College's website that addresses all aspects of operations as they relate to preventing the spread of COVID-19 while still providing quality educational services.
+To address the impact of COVID-19 on daily operations, a Pandemic Task Force comprised of the College’s executive officers, deans, and directors was assembled.
+The Pandemic Task Force is currently finalizing a document to be published on the College’s website that addresses all aspects of operations as they relate to preventing the spread of COVID-19 while still providing quality educational services.

 As the College moves forward to the fall semester, with the first wave of student-athletes returning to campus on June 28, SAU Tech is implementing a comprehensive pandemic response plan.
 Part of the plan includes a partnership with the CABUN Clinic in Hampton, Arkansas.
 The Clinic is assisting with student health assessments and COVID-19 testing for the duration of the pandemic.
 Representatives from the Clinic met with the Pandemic Task Force on Tuesday, June 16, to review the College’s plans for the rest of the summer and into the fall.